 A matter of conscience

 In the 2020s, as my work on the Post Office scandal reached a wider audience, people began to get in touch, asking if I would look into the trans movement and the effect it was having on women, their personal spaces and sport.
-I wanted to help but a) I am a coward b) as a broadcast journalist I held that my default public position on any controversial topic should be objective and neutral c) I had a lot on my plate writing books about the Post Office and Depp v Heard.
+They were often fearful of losing their jobs or friends, or in the worst cases, their children.
+I wanted to help but I was busy, I am a coward and, as a broadcast journalist, I held that my default public position on any controversial topic should be objective and neutral.

-Last year I decided I should stop being a coward and do something.
-I was becoming convinced that real harms were being done to principled people and, unforgivably, children.
-It was against my conscience to keep silent.
-I approached my publisher to see if they would let me follow up Depp v Heard with a book about gender.
+I approached my publisher to see if they would let me follow up Depp v Heard: the unreal story with a book about gender.
 After some thought, they agreed.
-Then, at the beginning of this year, the Post Office story blew up, thanks to the ITV drama Mr Bates vs the Post Office.
+Then, at the beginning of 2024, the Post Office scandal blew up, thanks to the ITV drama Mr Bates vs the Post Office.
 Having pursued that story for more than a decade, I felt it was important to continue talking and writing about it to a new and wider audience.

 So here we are

-It’s late 2024.
+It’s 2025.
 The gender wars are boiling over.
-Sex realists (in the UK, at least) have gathered powerful allies (Rowling) and won important battles (Forstater, Cass, the demise of Nicola Sturgeon).
+Sex realists in the UK have found some powerful allies (JK Rowling, Kemi Badenoch, Wes Streeting) and won important battles (Bell, Forstater, Cass, the demise of Nicola Sturgeon).
 As I write, a group called For Women Scotland are taking the Scottish Government to the UK Supreme Court so our judges can decide what the definition of a woman is – or at least what the law means when it refers to women.
-It’s a big moment.
 Let’s see what happens next.